vervoe/api-docs/docs/03-Report-Notification-WebHook.md

 # Report Notification WebHook

 Employer user can set reporting webhook.
-To this webhook Assessment Report will be sent.
-There are list of events that fire webhook update:
+To this webhook an Assessment Report will be sent.
+There is a list of events that fire webhook updates:

+- Candidate starts an assessment
+- Candidate completes an assessment
+- The first time AI grades a candidate's response
+- AI score is updated
+- The first time candidate gets a manual team score
+- Manual team score is updated
-- CANDIDATE_FIRST_TIME_STARTED_INTERVIEW
+- Candidate is hired
-- CANDIDATE_COMPLETE_INTERVIEW
+- Candidate is unhired
-- AI_SCORE
+- Candidate is rejected
-- AI_SCORE_CHANGED
+- Candidate is un-rejected
-- MANUAL_SCORE
+- Candidate expired
-- MANUAL_SCORE_CHANGED
+- Screening in progress
-- CANDIDATE_HIRED
+- Candidate failed screening
-- CANDIDATE_REJECTED
+- Candidate passed screening

 ### Request